TJAdryan/jekyll_blog/_posts/2024-07-10-All-the-Teams-Storage.md

 Data shape: (535, 10)
 Execution time for asynchronous drive fetching: 2.94 seconds

 So there you go, the async approach returns the same data, just more than 60 times faster.
 We didn't dive into the data this time, so I will tell you it was the Library that was using the most space.
-I almost feel bad for thinking it was Slytetherin, but I always felt that reputation was earned.
+I almost feel bad for thinking it was Slytetherin, lazy thinking on my part.